microsoft/FASTER/README.md

 operations, of the form “all operations until offset Ti in session i”; and (2) uses asynchronous incremental checkpointing instead of a WAL to implement group commit in a scalable bottleneck-free manner.

-CPR in available in the C# and C++ versions of FASTER.
+CPR is available in the C# and C++ versions of FASTER.
 More documentation on recovery in the C# version is [here](https://github.com/Microsoft/FASTER/tree/master/cs#checkpointing-and-recovery).
 For C++, we only have examples in code right now.
 The sum-store, located [here](https://github.com/Microsoft/FASTER/tree/master/cc/playground/sum_store-dir), is a good example of checkpointing and recovery.